-Telecommunications Regulatory Authority (TRA) in cooperation with Abu Dhabi and Dubai Police launched an eCall system for automatic call in the event of traffic accidents.
+Telecommunications and Digital Government Regulatory Authority (TDRA) in cooperation with Abu Dhabi and Dubai Police launched an eCall system for automatic call in the event of traffic accidents.

 In the event of a collision, the eCall system automatically establishes a two-way voice communication via the cellular network to the nearest emergency centre.
 The emergency centre will dispatch a medical team to the location of the accident as soon as possible.

 This system will accelerate the accident response time by providing a sophisticated feature for rapid communication with the emergency teams, which allows automatic and voice information to be received and logged into the system simultaneously rather than printing commands in a conventional manner.

 Deaths and injuries from road traffic accidents